 A brand new school year is upon us, and with it comes an opportunity to sign up your child for any number of extracurricular activities.
 Here in Kansas City, the sky’s the limit when it comes to options.
-From swim team to dance class, chess club to music lessons, parents may find themselves swimming in a sea of options.
-Just how do you determine which ones will be in your child’s best interest?

 Does the idea of leaving your child home alone evoke images from the 1990s movie Home Alone?
 No need to panic!
 For many, leaving children home alone is not only an “earned” convenience of sorts for parents, but also a rite of passage for children.